Dashron/Roads/README.md

         }
     });

-For variable fields, you can retrieve the variable in the url parameter.
-The url parameter will be an object, and will have an "args" parameter
+For variable fields, you can retrieve the variable in the URL parameter.
+The URL parameter will be an object, and will have an "args" parameter

     var single = new Resource({
         methods : function (url, body, headers) {